Jerry L. Greenberg: Ahmet Ertegun announces new President

-1974 - Ahmet Ertegun, now Chairman, announced Greenberg as President of Atlantic Records, making him the youngest president of a major record company at 32.
+1974 - Ahmet Ertegun, Chairman of Atlantic Records, announced Greenberg as President of Atlantic Records, making him the youngest president of a major record company at 32.
 Greenberg was then signing artists and overseeing the company on a daily basis.

 Mirage is Born

-1980 - Jerry Greenberg becomes a consultant to Atlantic while forming his own label with his brother, Bob Greenberg, called Mirage Music; Jerry remained on the East Coast, Bob on the West Coast.
+1980 - Jerry Greenberg became a consultant to Atlantic while forming his own label with his brother, Bob Greenberg, called Mirage Music; Jerry remained on the East Coast, Bob on the West Coast.

 MGM/United Artists Music

-1986 - Greenberg is named President of MGM/United Artists.
+1986 - Greenberg was named President of MGM/United Artists.
 During his tenure at United Artists Music, he was executive producer for the soundtrack to the movie 'Karate Kid 2,' which went gold.
 With Chairman Jerry Weintraub leaving the company abruptly, the new management team didn't want to continue having a recording company.
 Greenberg was asked to stay on and produce movie soundtracks, and in turn, ended up working with such greats as Mel Brooks on the soundtrack for the 1987 comedy, 'Spaceballs.'